There are now 3 possible online modes for units:

-- Students are able to (1) reflect on their own thinking styles, personality traits, strengths, areas for improvement, and other aspects that influence their personal self management and effectiveness; (2) identify and demonstrate strategies for improving personal mastery, agility and proactivity; (3) set, pursue, and reflect on personal and/or leadership development goals; and (4) identify and practice leadership behaviours that enhance the mastery, agility and proactivity of others.
+Students are able to (1) reflect on their own thinking styles, personality traits, strengths, areas for improvement, and other aspects that influence their personal self management and effectiveness; (2) demonstrate strategies for improving personal mastery, agility and proactivity; (3) set, pursue, and reflect on personal and/or leadership development goals; and (4) practice leadership behaviours that enhance the mastery, agility and proactivity of others.

-- Typically this unit is assessed in the following ways: (1) surveys; (2) learning journal; and (3) a 30-day challenge plan.
+Indicative assessments in this unit are as follows: (1) surveys; (2) learning journal; and (3) a 30-day challenge plan.
 Further information is available in the unit outline.

 - Unit rules

-enrolment in the Master of Business Administration (coursework)
+and enrolment inthe Master of Business Administration (coursework)or enrolment in

 - Contact hours

 - lectures/seminars/workshops: up to 3 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.